react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 }
 ```

-Let's take a look at the whole `Knight` component now, including the `DragSource` call and the changes in the `render` function:
+Let's take a look at the whole `Knight` component now, including the `DragSource` call and the updated `render` function:

 -------------------
 ```js